2024–25 Dhaka Premier Division Cricket League

-The 2024–25 Dhaka Premier Division Cricket League (DPDCL) is the 11th edition of the Dhaka Premier Division Cricket League, a List A cricket competition in Bangladesh.
-It is being contested by 12 club teams.
+The 2024–25 Dhaka Premier Division Cricket League (DPDCL) was the 11th edition of the Dhaka Premier Division Cricket League, a List A cricket competition in Bangladesh.
+It was contested by 12 club teams.
 The tournament started on 3 March 2025.
 Player signings took place on 22 and 23 February 2025.
 The first eight rounds and the last three rounds of the tournament were separated by a break of two weeks for the observance of Eid.

 Abahani Limited were the defending champions.
-Gulshan Cricket Club and Agrani Bank Cricket Club were promoted to this season's tournament after achieving the top two places in the 2023–24 Dhaka First Division Cricket League, replacing Gazi Tyres Cricket Academy and City Club, who were relegated after the previous tournament.
+Gulshan Cricket Club and Agrani Bank Cricket Club were promoted to this tournament after achieving the top two places in the 2023–24 Dhaka First Division Cricket League, replacing Gazi Tyres Cricket Academy and City Club, who were relegated after the previous tournament.

-The 2024–25 tournament's official name is the "Bashundhara Dhaka Premier Division Cricket League 2024-25", after the main sponsors, Bashundhara Group.
+The 2024–25 tournament's official name was the "Bashundhara Dhaka Premier Division Cricket League 2024-25", after the main sponsors, Bashundhara Group.

 Teams and format

-The competition is in round-robin format, followed by play-offs among the top six teams for the championship and among the lowest three teams to determine relegation.
-The competing teams are as follows:
+The competition was in round-robin format, followed by play-offs among the top six teams for the championship and among the lowest three teams to determine relegation.
+The competing teams were: